 It is estimated that over 100,000 Massachusetts voters would benefit from having SDR.
 SDR's impact is shown to be higher among young voters who move more frequently due to the rising cost of rent.

 Two-thirds of SDR users nationwide are using SDR to update their already existing registration.
 SDR allows mistakes such as an incorrect middle initial, apartment number or a similar inaccuracy to be fixed at the polls.

 Studies show that voters become more interested in elections as it gets closer to Election Day, more specifically the week of the election.
 Whereas early deadlines to complete voter registration impede voters who decide to vote in the final weeks of a campaign.

-With Automatic Voter Registration in place, EDR will clean up whatever AVR does not cover.
+With Automatic Voter Registration in place, SDR will clean up whatever AVR does not cover.
 The two systems in sync together will help with long-term cost controls and improve efficiency and integrity in our elections system.